cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 # Call for Presenters (closes June 30, 2019)

-Thank you for your interest in speaking at our upcoming conference.
+Thank you for your interest in speaking at CascadiaJS 🌲.
 This CFP is design for both new speakers (no conference experience) AND experienced speakers.
 Here are a few important notes before you continue:

-* 🎥 You must have published your video submission in order to submit this form.
 * ⏳ Talks are 25 minutes long with no Q&A following the talk.
 * 📆 CFP closes at 11:59 PM Pacific US time on June 30, 2019.
 * 🛩 We cover all travel expenses and arrange for lodging for out of town speakers.